Diana (mythology): Worship in the classical period

 Diana was an ancient goddess common to all Latin tribes.
 Therefore, many sanctuaries were dedicated to her in the lands inhabited by Latins.
 Her primary sanctuary was a woodland grove overlooking Lake Nemi, a body of water also known as "Diana's Mirror", where she was worshiped as Diana Nemorensis, or "Diana of the Wood".
 In Rome, the cult of Diana may have been almost as old as the city itself.
 Varro mentions her in the list of deities to whom king Titus Tatius promised to build a shrine.
 His list included Luna and Diana Lucina as separate entities.
 Another testimony to the antiquity of her cult is to be found in the lex regia of King Tullus Hostilius that condemns those guilty of incest to the sacratio to Diana.
 She had a temple in Rome on the Aventine Hill, according to tradition dedicated by king Servius Tullius.
 Its location is remarkable as the Aventine is situated outside the pomerium, i.e. original territory of the city, in order to comply with the tradition that Diana was a goddess common to all Latins and not exclusively of the Romans.
 Being placed on the Aventine, and thus outside the pomerium, meant that Diana's cult essentially remained a foreign one, like that of Bacchus; she was never officially transferred to Rome as Juno was after the sack of Veii.

 Other known sanctuaries and temples to Diana include Colle di Corne near Tusculum, where she is referred to with the archaic Latin name of deva Cornisca and where existed a collegium of worshippers; at Évora, Portugal; Mount Algidus, also near Tusculum; at Lavinium; and at Tibur (Tivoli), where she is referred to as Diana Opifera Nemorensis.
 Diana was also worshiped at a sacred wood mentioned by Livy – ad compitum Anagninum (near Anagni), and on Mount Tifata in Campania.

 According to Plutarch, men and women alike were worshipers of Diana and were welcomed into all of her temples.
 The one exception seems to have been a temple on the Vicus Patricius, which men either did not enter due to tradition, or were not allowed to enter.
 Plutarch related a legend that a man had attempted to assault a woman worshiping in this temple and was killed by a pack of dogs (echoing the myth of Diana and Actaeon), which resulted in a superstition against men entering the temple.

-A feature common to nearly all of Diana's temples and shrines by the second century AD was the hanging up of stag antlers.
+A feature common to nearly all of Diana's temples and shrines by the second century CE was the hanging up of stag antlers.
 Plutarch noted that the only exception to this was the temple on the Aventine Hill, in which bull horns had been hung up instead.
 Plutarch explains this by way of reference to a legend surrounding the sacrifice of an impressive Sabine bull by King Servius at the founding of the Aventine temple.